Red porgy

-The red porgy (Pagrus pagrus), or common seabream, is a species of marine ray-finned fish in the family Sparidae.
+The red porgy (Pagrus pagrus), also known as the common seabream or Couch's bream, is a species of marine ray-finned fish in the family Sparidae.
 It is found in shallow waters on either side of the Atlantic Ocean, being present on the western coast of Europe and the Mediterranean Sea as well as the eastern coasts of North and South America and the Caribbean Sea.
 It feeds on or near the seabed and most individuals start life as females and later change sex to males.

 Taxonomy

 This fish was first described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his System Naturae.
 He gave it the name Sparus pagrus but it has since been moved to the genus Pagrus.
 Common names given to this fish include red porgy, common seabream and porgy.

 Along the Gulf Coast, it is known as the white snapper, even though it is not a true snapper.
 In the United Kingdom, it is known as Couch's seabream after the Cornish ichthyologist Dr. Jonathan Couch who first discovered this species in the waters around Britain.